maw501/maw501.github.io/project_edx_ML/_posts/2018-10-13-columbiaX-ML-week3.md

 <br>
 <br>

 It's worth stating at this point that Bayesian linear regression doesn't refer to a standard way of performing linear regression but rather about performing linear regression within the Bayesian framework.
 As such there are many different ways of presenting the material here and the analysis will differ depending on the modelling assumptions made, most notably on the choice of a prior for $\mathbf{w}$.
-Above, as with Ridge regression, $\lambda$ is a hyperparameter.
+Above, as with Ridge regression, $\lambda$ is a hyperparameter and $\sigma$ is assumed known.
 </blockquote>

 In order to calculate the posterior we need to calculate $p(\mathbf{y} \mid X)$ but what, exactly, is it?